Civil duty time off

 - Process civil duty time off requests according to your department’s usual approval procedure.
 You may ask the employee to request a civil duty deferral from the court only if the time off will create a significant hardship for departmental operations.

-- Place copies of the employee’s jury summons or subpoena and your written approval in the employee’s departmental file to support entries made in the time off tracking system.
+- Place copies of the employee’s jury summons or subpoena and your written approval in the employee’s departmental file to support entries made in the time off tracking system (Workday or Kronos).
+Retain these records for 3 years after the employee’s termination of employment with the department.

 - Adjust the employee’s work schedule and your department’s staffing schedule as needed, or as required by the employee’s collective bargaining agreement.